To view the annual report with financial data, Download a copy of the 2013 Annual Report (PDF 322KB).

 This is the relationship of induction, education, training and professional development.
 It is about bringing people into the practice of information architecture and strengthening their acumen.

 Mentoring and student programs directly affect the future of the information architecture discipline, as they promote foundational learning and professional development.
-It is fitting for us to focus our energies here, beginning in February 2012 with a new conference, World IA Day.
-Locating these events primarily at educational institutions, at 14 sites all over the world, allows us to highlight Information Architecture processes and thinking in an atmosphere of shared learning.
+It is fitting for us to focus our energies here by continuing with our World IA Day conferences held annually in February.
+Locating these events primarily at educational institutions, at more than 20 sites all over the world, allows us to highlight Information Architecture processes and thinking in an atmosphere of shared learning.
 World IA Day also is a prime venue for mentoring.
 Each location was given instructions for hosting mentoring activities, including our mentoring booth, and information about our program, fostering connections between professionals and students within these local communities.
 More on these activities below.

 - Researchers and Practitioners